TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Ddev/Index.rst

 #.
 Use `ddev import-db` and follow the wizard to import the SQL file into the database

 #.
-Use `ddev import-files` and follow the wizart to import the fileadmin folder to `html/fileadmin`
+Move the fileadmin data from the assets download into your fileadmin folder

 #.
 Browse to `the frontend <https://typo3.org.ddev.local/>`_ or `the backend <https://typo3.org.ddev.local/typo3/>`_